IlgeeHong/webpage/content/home/cv.md

     date_end: ''
     description: |2-
       Supervised by Professor Mladen Kolar and Dr. Sen Na:
-        * Development of randomized Sequential Quadratic Programming (SQP) algorithm based on sketching method.
+        * Development of Sequential Quadratic Programming (SQP) algorithm based on random sketching method.

   - title: Uchicago Stats and Graphs Lab
     company: The University of Chicago